 About Eleni Hasaki

 Dr. Hasaki’s teaching ranges from 300-student introduction courses on Greek Art and Archaeology to upper undergraduate courses, and graduate seminars.
 She engages students in the close analysis of the classical cultures of the Mediterranean, especially the relationships between stylistic and technological changes of the material culture and their wider social contexts.
 Hasaki works closely with the Honors College as an Honors Professor and as Flinn Scholar Mentor.
 She has advised graduate students in over 30 thesis committees.
 In terms of global experience 2009, Dr. Hasaki was elected to be the Gertrude Smith Professor for the prestigious and intensive Summer Program at the American School of Classical Studies at Athens and she has established the Arizona in the Aegean Summer Study Abroad program in the Cyclades (Greece).
-For 2014-2016 she is the Director of Undergraduate Studies at the School of Anthropology.
+Since 2014 she is the Director of Undergraduate Studies at the School of Anthropology.

 She has been invited to lecture at several institutions both nationally and internationally, most recently at Oxford University (England).
 She has served on international conference review boards and as a reviewer on grant and fellowship committees for major organizations, including Fulbright Foundation, National Endowment for the Humanities, American Association of University Women , and the Archaeological Institute of America.
 She currently serves as the President of the Tucson Society of the Archaeological Institute of America, and she has served as the Vice-President of the Tucson Hellenic Cultural Foundation.

 (contract) The Penteskouphia Pinakes and Potters at Work at Ancient Corinth.
 Book manuscript under contract with Hesperia Supplement Series: American School of Classical Studies at Athens:Princeton, N.J.